bnbalsamo/bnbalsamo.github.io/_drafts/compose_workflow.md

 distribute pieces of information and documentation.
 This information includes certain 'specification' like information (eg, the interfaces and contracts that each service supports) as well as certain 'base' artifacts - the most important of which is the base docker-compose upon which the QA environment will be built directly, and which each development environment should be based on.
+A centralized source code version control repository (eg, git) is often the most appropriate place to coordinate the sharing of knowledge and documentation.

+Management of this centralized knowledge, as well as the generation of tagging structures and workflows can be handled by different teams or individuals depending on the project management methodology which is being employed, but a coherent plan regarding who manages these aspects of the project, and what responsibilities and capabilities are held by each team (dev teams, QA teams, project managers, etc) is essential.

 ## The Local Development Environments